jgarthur/proteus/README.md

 ### Mutation model

+- Mutation rates
   - There is a very small chance (1 in 2^16) an instruction is mutated after execution.
   - There is an additional, much higher chance of mutation if the program had 0 free energy and paid the base energy cost of an instruction using background radiation (chance of x in 2^8 if x background radiation was present).
   - Background radiation that hits a cell with no program has a chance (1 in 2^8) of creating a new program composed of a single no-op instruction.
+- TODO: details of mutation model.
+At a basic level we can apply mutations at the bit level to instruction opcodes.
+Also exploring grouping instructions and using a context-free grammar to handle mutations between groups + insertions and deletions of code.
+It would be cool if that grammar is also evolvable...

 ### Handling cell interactions